top of page

 GET TO KNOW ME

-Hello, I am Autumn (RCC#19849)!
+Hello, I am Autumn!

 I have been professionally immersed in mental health since 2010.
 I light up and am inspired when thinking about how we can bring the benefits of nature and mental health to urban environments.
-Both also have complex histories of exclusive access based on economic and cultural backgrounds that inform my current practice.
-Both have also been dismissed and overlooked.

-As many people know have struggled in poverty know, community and resource sharing is often a big part of survival.
+As many people that have struggled in poverty know, community and resource sharing is often a big part of survival.
 Being able to share your harvest in exchange for supplies or skills that you might need to keep your transportation and/or home functional.
 These thoughts of connection to nature, each other and the more-than-human world followed me throughout my losses and gains in life.
 When I started working in the DTES I was drawn to community garden and community kitchen activities to connect with the more than human parts of the world while increasing confidence, dignity, and access to quality nourishment in community.

 This led to focusing my clinical career on creating meaningful change on the individual level that ripples throughout the community in a connective way.
 My clinical mentors included Marie José Dhease, founder of the Centre for Expressive Therapy, as well the Vancouver School for Narrative Therapy and Human Nature Counselling’s Nature-Based Therapy teachings.